And challenging said premiership to compile a catalog of DIO-Generated Mis-Scholarship Even 1/10 as Extensive.

 DIO 4.2

-For the 2002 paper, the usual zombie JHA referees never noticed a symptom revealing just how convinced the author really was of the theory he was using to cast doubt on the work of JHA's Dis, namely: the article includes NO TABLE.
+For the 2002 paper, the usual zombie JHA referees never noticed a symptom revealing just how convinced the author really was of the theory he was using to cast doubt on the work of JHA's Dis, to wit: the article includes NO TABLE.
 Of course, ALL previous klimata studies did so (in order to illustrate how well their theories fit the Strabo data: Diller 1934, Neugebauer HAMA 1975 p.305, DR op cit.
 Obviously, the 2002 author didn't want to display how badly his theories fit the data.
 Understandable.
 But transparent.

 (Almajest Book 1) from solstices, not equinoxes.